 Before you start sightseeing, check out the beautiful Renaissance style arcade of high-end shops opposite, called the Alsterarkaden.
 They overlook the Kleine Alster canal and provide a lovely setting for a coffee and breakfast if needed.

-Explore the Aldstadt (Old Town)
+Walk through the Aldstadt (Old Town)

 Hamburg Rathaus (Town Hall)